T-kitaka/25.03.21-mysql-ex/정휘상/02_JOIN-PRACTICE.md

 JOIN location l
     ON d.LOCATION_ID = l.LOCAL_CODE
 WHERE
-    e.BONUS IS NOT NULL OR
+    e.BONUS IS NOT NULL AND
     e.BONUS > 0
 ```